sacconazzo/gpio-rpi-van-battery-stats/README.md

 ### Software

 - Pi OS
-- mysql server installed (I haven't created the migration script yet, but the table is only one and simple)
+- MySQL server installed (I haven't created the migration script yet, but the table is only one and simple)
-- python3
+- Python3
-- nodejs 12 or later
+- NodeJS 12 or later
-- web server where to post the stats data (in this case api.giona.tech, you could comment this part if you want to work locally by directly querying the db)
+- A Web Server where to post the stats data (in this case `api.giona.tech`, you could comment this part if you want to work locally by directly querying the db)

 ## Installation